okviz/okviz.github.io/_mydocs/calendar-pro/options/events-labels/selection-color.md

 internal:           selectedFill
 available:          Calendar Mode
 ---
+The **Selection color** option defines the color of the boxes of the events or holidays when the boxes are selected.

 **Default value:** {% include color value="#FAE99F" %}

-This option defines the text color of events/holidays labels when they are selected.

-<todo>Screenshot</todo>